Azure/ResourceModules/docs/wiki/Contribution guide - Contribution flow.md

 # Validate the contribution

-Once the contribution is implemented and the changes are pushed to your forked repository, how you proceed depends on the scenario:
+Once the contribution is implemented and the changes are pushed to your forked repository, how you proceed, depends on the scenario:

 - In case you want to contribute to the documentation, you can skip this step.

-- In case your contribution involves changes to the library (the modules) and/or to the CI environment (the pipelines), we kindly ask you to validate your updates against your environment before requesting to merge them to the main repo.
+- In case your contribution involves changes to the library (the modules) and/or to the CI environment (the pipelines), we kindly ask you to validate your updates in your environment before requesting to merge them to the main repo.
 Test your code leveraging the CARML CI environment, as detailed in the [Pipeline usage](./The%20CI%20environment%20-%20Pipeline%20usage.md) section.
    > **Note**: In case your contribution involves changes to a module, you can also optionally leverage the [Validate module locally](./Contribution%20guide%20-%20Validate%20module%20locally.md) utility to validate the updated module from your local host before validating it through its pipeline.

 # Open a PR